-Part of the District's oversight of KIPP Empower includes a comparison of demographic and performance data between KIPP Empower and District-identified "resident schools."
-These District-identified resident schools are all within the District and within close proximity to where KIPP Empower is located and therefore are schools that our students could have attended.
+Part of the District's oversight of KIPP Promesa includes a comparison of demographic and performance data between KIPP Promesa and District identified "resident schools."
+These District identified resident schools are all within the district and within close proximity to KIPP Promesa.
 Demographic and performance data is reviewed on an annual basis.